Ralf Rangnick: Fourth-placed finish is the best Manchester United can hope for

 Rangnick brought in Lense as part of his backroom staff when he was placed in interim charge following the sacking of Ole Gunnar Solskjaer – and he is already utilising the expertise of the former Germany youth international.

+“Obviously if you concede that goal when you shouldn’t be – like at Burnley or against Middlesbrough or even now against Southampton, you could have been 2-0, 3-0 up against Southampton but we weren’t.

+“If you then concede early on into the second half, everybody can understand this affects also the confidence of the players and yes, of course I spoke with Sasha about that and we regularly speak about that.”

-United now go into their rearranged home clash with Brighton on Tuesday night needing a victory to move back into the top four, which Rangnick says must be the target this term before the club appoint a permanent boss in the summer.
+United now go into their rearranged home clash with Brighton on Tuesday night needing a victory to move back into the top four.

+According to Rangnick, that has to be the target for United this season before they appoint a permanent manager in the summer.

 “Right now this is exactly what Manchester United needs to want, to finish fourth in the league,” he said.